Tr3yWay996/web/docs/pages/about/changelog/beta-CB38.md

 - Fix bad exit code ([#32](https://github.com/BlueprintFramework/main/pull/32)) in `blueprint.sh`.
 - `ServerRouter.tsx` still had a leftover debug line, this has now been fixed.
 (Reported by [@ArnaudLier](https://github.com/ArnaudLier))
 - Extension information values could not contain the `&` character.
 Doing so would break some pages.
 (Reported by [@0x7d8](https://github.com/0x7d8))
+- Extension-provided scripts were sometimes ran with root permissions, which was not intentional.

 <br/>